kaixuannnn/mosh-angular-learn1/Notes.md

 - call `ng g c {function name}`
 - it will automatically create css, html, spec.ts, and ts for us
 - it also updated our app.module.ts

+3. templates

+- if we want to use the attribute in our DOM, we need to add an asterik\*